Flaxify/ST-Hands-Free-Voice/README.md

 ```

-3. Copy the folder into:
+3. Copy the folder Extension-Mic-Toggle into:

 ```